Zhao Cangbi: Biography

 From September 1959 to January 1967, he served as the Secretary of the Secretariat of the Sichuan Provincial Committee of the Chinese Communist Party; from November 1956 to January 1967, he served as the Deputy Governor of Sichuan Province.
 During this period: from March 1959 to November 1962, concurrently served as the dean of the Sichuan Provincial Institute of Political Science, Law and Public Security; from September 1959 to January 1967, concurrently served as the secretary of the Sichuan Provincial Committee Ethnic Minorities Work Committee of the Chinese Communist Party; from August 1962 to June 1964, concurrently served as Sichuan Dean of the School of Administration.

-From 1966 to 1972 he was imprisoned and persecuted because of the Cultural Revolution.
+During the Cultural Revolution, Zhao was imprisoned.

 From 1972 to 1974, he served as the group leader and deputy director of the Political Department of the Sichuan Provincial Revolutionary Committee.

 From December 1974 to March 1977, he served as the deputy secretary of the Sichuan Provincial Party Committee of the Chinese Communist Party.

 From March 1977 to April 1983, he served as Minister of Public Security.
 From January 1980 to July 1983, he also was a member of the Political and Legal Committee of the Central Committee of the Chinese Communist Party.
 From January to July 1983, he concurrently served as political commissar of the Chinese People's Armed Police Force.

 Full member of the 11th CPC Central Committee from 1977 to 1982 and the 12th CPC Central Committee from 1982 to 1987 and of the Central Advisory Commission from 1987 to 1992.

 He died in Beijing on May 11, 1993, at the age of 77.
 After his death, he was officially eulogized as "an excellent member of the Communist Party of China, a long-tested loyal communist fighter, one of the outstanding leaders of the public security front of the party".